softwaremill/realworld-tapir-zio/README.md

 ```
 # Getting started

-If you don't have [sbt](https://www.scala-sbt.org) installed already, you can use the provided wrapper script:
+If you don't have [sbt](https://www.scala-sbt.org) installed already, you can use the provided wrapper script, [sbtx](https://github.com/dwijnand/sbt-extras#installation):

 ```shell
 ./sbtx -h # shows an usage of a wrapper script